oliverjam/learn-react-testing/README.md

 1.  render the Jadenizer component
 1.  input a string
 1.  submit the form
-1.  assert that the string is correctly converted to Jaden Case (and is actually rendered)
+1.  assert that the string is correctly converted to Jaden Case and rendered

 It's worth writing a few tests to cover different potential scenarios the app might encounter with real use.
 What happens if a user submits an empty form?